-If time allows watch Kim Sang Hwa's video on finding a hidden Bible.
+If time allows watch either Zabi's story from Afghanistan or Kim Sang Hwa's video on finding a hidden Bible.

-Wrap this section up by asking students to reflect on whether they would be willing to risk practising a religion secretly in a place like North Korea.
+Wrap this section up by asking students to reflect on whether they would be willing to risk practising a religion secretly in a place like Afghanistan or North Korea.